 * Topics most commonly identified as areas for improvement by inspectors in the previous initiative.

-The online inspection proforma (see Appendix 1) will also act as an aide-memoire for inspectors.
+- The online inspection proforma (see Appendix 1) will also act as an aide memoir for inspectors.

 For further details see:

-Inspections should be carried out any time between 1 April 2015 and 31 March 2016.
-In terms of phasing inspections, prioritisation should be given to:
+Inspections should be carried out any time between 1 April 2016 and 31 March 2017.

 This does not take into account DIO activity, follow up (e.g. enforcement) time, reactive work or any input that may be required from specialist inspectors.

 It is expected that inspections will be carried out by B3 inspectors.
 However, more experienced B4s may also be deemed suitably competent.

 - complete record ratings and notes in the inspection case

 - relate the LA inspection case to the contractor case if the service is contracted out